YungFrikandelbroodje/SearchPOC/README.md

 I tried this, but when a page reloads (like on google), it begins at the first item in the array again.
 It needs to remember the last term that it has searched.

-### Why is the messaging so complicated?

-Back in time I was trying to get a message from the browser action to the background script.
-It wasn't possible for some reason to do it directly, so I made a bridge in the contentscript.
-You should only focus on "SEARCH_TERMS" in background.js, which sends a "SEARCH_SINGLE_TERM" to content.js with a single searchterm.

 ## Possible solution